MarkBuffalo/HULKBUSTER/README.md

 Install Instructions should work out of the box.

 #### Windows
 I have no idea if this will work correctly on a windows machine or not, and I don't care.
-If you don't have a mac or Linux machine, my advice is to try the following:
+If you don't have a mac or Linux machine and you want to test the code out without running it locally and installing a bunch of packages, then my advice is to try the following:

 1. Download [VirtualBox](https://www.virtualbox.org/wiki/Downloads)
 2. Download [Ubuntu](https://ubuntu.com/download/desktop)